PostHog/posthog.com/contents/handbook/company/communication.md

 Writing an RFC may be helpful when any of the following is true:
 - You want to clarify something for yourself or it affects just one team
-- It is a relatively non contraversial - for example, not creating problems for another team - change/idea without much extra context needed
+- It is a relatively non controversial change/idea that doesn't require much extra context.
+In other words, it doesn't create problems for another team.
 - It will be a large amount of work (more than 2-3 weeks of people's time)
 - It's introducing a new technology
 - It's a major new feature, change to the product, or change to the company